 Not as many as you think.
 With a few well-chosen staples — leggings, dresses, a cozy sweater, and a good layering piece — you’ll feel comfortable all trimester long.
 A simple wardrobe truly supports your energy and confidence.

-If you’re still reading, you are absolutely my kind of friend — and I’m cheering for you every step of the way.
+If you’re still reading, you are absolutely my kind of friend — and I’m cheering for you.

 All articles and images on Unique Baby Gear Ideas are personally reviewed and edited by Jan Bay.
 Modern creative tools may assist with design or drafting, but every final page reflects my own voice, experience, and editorial judgment.